Adaptive Fine-tuning based Transfer Learning for the Identification of MGMT Promoter Methylation Status: Methods and Materials

 The models chosen for evaluation on the testing dataset were combined into various sets of ensembles based on their imaging modalities and network used.
 Due to the random sampling inherent to the Gumbel Softmax distribution, each model created using the SpotTune network was evaluated 100 times using a random seed of 42.
 These 100 samples were combined to form the chosen model for each of the folds in order to better encompass the distribution of probabilities possible from the random sampling.
-The chosen models for the CV folds were combined to get a single model for each imaging modality, and then the models for derivatives of each modality were combined to get overall models.
+The chosen models for the CV folds were combined by taking the mean of the output probabilities to get a single model for each imaging modality, and then the models for derivatives of each modality were combined in the same way to get overall models.
 The models presented in the results fall under 3 categories: those using the SpotTune network, those using randomly initialized weights in a regular ResNet50 and those that use the transferred weights in a regular ResNet50.
 For each of these categories, the overall models that were evaluated are labeled as DSC, DTI, Structural, and then combinations of the three.
 The DSC and DTI models are ensembles of their derivative volumes, and the Structural model is an ensemble of the four structural modalities T2, FLAIR, T1, and T1GD.
+The additional modality combinations correspond to DSC and DTI (DSC+DTI), DSC and Structural (DSC+Struct), DTI and Structural (DTI+Struct), and the three together (DSC+DTI+Struct).